dalenewman/Cfg-NET/README.md

 ####The Cfg Attribute
-To have any influence over the properties, they must be decorated with a `Cfg` attribute.  `Cfg` adds configuration _metadata_ to the property.
+To have any influence over the properties, they must be decorated with a `Cfg` attribute.  `Cfg` adds configuration instructions to the property.

 In the above code, we modeled a collection of _servers_.
-The metadata indicates that each _server_ has a **required**, and **unique** _name_.
+The `Cfg` attribute properties indicate that each _server_ has a **required**, and **unique** _name_.

-####Cfg Attribute Metadata
+####Cfg Attribute Properties

-Metadata descibes modifications, and/or validation that we want for each property.
-It is processed in this order:
+The properties descibe modification, and/or validation instructions for each property.
+The properties are processed against configuration values in this order:

 1. `value` set a default value
 1. `toLower` lower case the value
 1. `toUpper` upper cases the value
 1. `domain` check value against a list of valid values
-2. `minLength` check value against a minimum length
+1. `minLength` check value against a minimum length
-3. `maxLength` check value against a maximum length
+1. `maxLength` check value against a maximum length
-3. `required` make sure value exists
+1. `required` make sure value exists
-4. `unique` make sure value is unique
+1. `unique` make sure value is unique

 ###Create Corresponding Configuration